civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** The definitions **eligible employee** and **top-up percentage** in subsection 125.7(1) of the Act are replaced by the following:

-    **eligible employee**, of an eligible entity in respect of a week in a qualifying period, means an individual employed by the eligible entity primarily in Canada throughout the qualifying period (or the portion of the qualifying period throughout which the individual was employed by the eligible entity), other than, if the qualifying period is any of the **first** qualifying period **to the fourth** qualifying period, an individual who is without remuneration by the eligible entity in respect of 14 or more consecutive days in the qualifying period. (**employé admissible**)
+    **eligible employee**, of an eligible entity in respect of a week in a qualifying period, means an individual employed by the eligible entity primarily in Canada throughout the qualifying period (or the portion of the qualifying period throughout which the individual was employed by the eligible entity), other than, if the qualifying period is any of the first qualifying period to the fourth qualifying period, an individual who is without remuneration by the eligible entity in respect of 14 or more consecutive days in the qualifying period. (**employé admissible**)

     **top-up percentage**, of an eligible entity for a qualifying period, means the percentage determined by regulation for the qualifying period or, if there is no percentage determined by regulation for the qualifying period,

-    **for any of the fifth qualifying period to the tenth qualifying period**, the lesser of 25% and the percentage determined by the formula
+    for any of the fifth qualifying period to the tenth qualifying period, the lesser of 25% and the percentage determined by the formula

     is the entity's top-up revenue reduction percentage for the qualifying period;